 7. Cut out shapes of your choice from contrasting fabric.
 Use clear nail polish to lightly paint the edges so they won't fray.

+8. Attach your applique with a little liquid stitch to the location of your choice.
+9. If desired, use a needle and thread to stitch around the applique to give it a sweet handmade feel.
 10. Repeat these steps on all napkins.
 Let napkins dry overnight.
 If you liquid stitch the applique well and secure the mitered corners carefully, these will probably be fine being machine washed on gentle.
 I'm using mine more for decorative purposes.

 If you liked this post, please: -Subscribe to Willow Bird Baking -Follow Willow Bird Baking on Twitter -Follow Willow Bird Baking on Facebook -Give this post a thumbs up on StumbleUpon Other ways to share this post with friends!